Hine Moana represents qualities of female aspects of the sea.

 Rawinia Kingi, Poutautoko from Te Aho Tū Roa, helped us plan the day and ran an inspiring workshop about the story of how kūmara came to Tairāwhiti and how we can grow it.
-Enviroschools Tairāwhiti Regional Coordinator Darnelle Timbs then challenged students with her story of plastic and how it affects Atua.
+Enviroschools Tairāwhiti Regional Coordinator Darnelle Timbs challenged students with a story of plastic and the affects plastic waste this can have on many Atua.

 We finished the day by each writing down one idea for moving towards zero waste in our own lifestyles.
 We then sowed our ideas, by literally planting a hue seed in a pot.
 Schools discovered more about the stories around hue and how to grow containers from hue instead of using plastic.